jaredk2g/pulsar/docs/validators.md

 password_hash().

 Options:
-- min: minimum password length
+- `min`: minimum password length
-- cost: desired cost used to generate hash
+- `cost`: desired cost used to generate hash

 ## range

 Validates that a number falls within a range.

 Options:
-- min: minimum value that is valid
+- `min`: minimum value that is valid
-- max: maximum value that is valid
+- `max`: maximum value that is valid

 ## required